healthgovau/health-design-system-starter-kit/README.md

     npm install
     npx hdssetup

+    If you get stuck on npm install, downgrade npm to version six by running npm install -g npm@6

 ## Base kits

     Keep in mind that npm run html, npm run react and npm run handlebars writes to the same html file so they will overwrite each other.